jadedavies11/simplifier-project-source-control/fhir-standards-wales-dev/backup/guides/FHIR-Standards-Wales-Implementation-Guide/Home/Guidance/Care-Documents/Care-Documents.page.md

     * [Revocation Workflow](#revocation-workflow)
 </div>

+*The scope of this guidance is the storage of metadata for documents related to the care of individual patients as part of their individual health care records.*

 ## Data Model Overview
 The metadata associated with patient care documents will be stored as a dedicated DocumentReference resource and, where appropriate, as a linked Encounter resource specific to the documented event.
 Many aspects of the metadata will be achieved through referencing of pre-existing administrative entities such as Device, Organisation and PractitionerRole.
 The creation or update of a DocumentReference instance will be associated with one or more Provenance resource instances, targeting the specific version of the DocumentReference instance.